 The latest draft version of the new BB101 (Guidelines on ventilation, thermal comfort and indoor air quality in schools) was issued in January 2017.
-It is understood that at least minor comments have been received back by the Education Funding Authority, in time for the intended document release date of July 2017.
-This will effectively replace the 2006 version.
+It is understood that at least minor comments have been received back by the Education Funding Authority, but no further revision or final draft have been received so far.

 New BB101 is much more open-minded about the use of hybrid methods of ventilation.
 It describes numerous approaches to combining elements of mechanical and natural ventilation in differing proportions according to circumstances.
 Hybrid methods recognise the advantage of natural ventilation in providing increased air flows during summer time operation, whereas mechanical methods are valued for their contribution in controlling wintertime draught.
 For example, it is now possible to have mechanical ventilation providing the main fresh air requirement, supplemented by openable windows.

 The goal posts for Indoor Air Quality (IAQ) are now given in terms of average CO2 values in classrooms during the occupied period, defined as between 9 am and 4 pm.
 This means that periods of low occupancy can be taken into account (i.e. breaks and lunch time periods), as well as those of full occupancy during normal class time.
 The 2006 approach based on personal requirements (e.g. 5 and 8 l/sec/person) is now shown in Annex A, for information purposes only.
 The distinction between ventilation methods is still retained; natural ventilation must be kept under 1,500 ppm average, whereas mechanical is held to 1,000 ppm for the occupied period.
 For accurate sizing of equipment, it is now possible to establish the classroom timetable and then use CO2 concentration analysis to optimise the selection of unit size best able to meet the average CO2 threshold.